 Maple Hayes Hall teaches literacy through remembering icons.
 In one lesson, there is the image of a straight line with two dots underneath it on the board.
 It represents someone looking at something – summed up as "vis" for the pupil to commit memory.
 You can then add to it a second icon represented by three decreasing circles which they are told represents "ion" – so match the two together and you get "vision".
 It seems to work – the pupils remember the icons and are very enthusiastic about learning this way.

-The visual aids Education standards watchdog Ofsted – the school insists on Ofsted inspections rather than by the independent schools inspectorate because it believes they are tougher – is full of praise.
+Education standards watchdog Ofsted – the school insists on Ofsted inspections rather than by the independent schools inspectorate because it believes they are tougher – is full of praise.
 It's last report said the school "provides an outstanding quality of education" and its "unique approach to teaching literacy skills and excellent teaching" enabled pupils to make "outstanding progress".

 Despite its success, many of the pupils' parents struggle to convince local authorities the school is the right place for their children.